odoo/o-spreadsheet/doc/extending/business_feature.md

 As our core plugin is now able to handle its proper state, we need a way to reflect this state in the UI.
 This can be done with mainly two different ways:

-- Using the `drawGrid` method on UIPlugin
+- Using the `drawLayer` method on UIPlugin

 This method will be called in order to draw content directly on the canvas.